 - A. Students who miss school due to an excused absence shall be allowed to make up the work they missed during their absence under the following rules. - 1.
 Students are responsible for asking the teachers of the classes they missed what assignments they need to make up. - 2.
 Teachers are responsible for providing the missed assignments when asked by a returning student. - 3.
-Students are required to ask for their assignments on their first day back at school or their first class day after their return. - 4.
+Students are required to ask for their assignments on their first day back at school or their first class day after their return - 4.
 Make up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - 5.
 Students shall have five class days to make up their work - 6.
-Make up work which is not turned in within the make up schedule for that assignment shall receive a zero.

-- 7. Students are responsible for turning in their make up work without the teacher having to ask for it. - 8.
-Students who are absent on the day their make up work is due must turn in their work the day they return to school. - 9.
+Make up work which is not turned in within the make up schedule for that assignment shall receive a zero. - 7.
+Students are responsible for turning in their make-up work without the teacher having to ask for it. - 8.
+Students who are absent on the day their make-up work is due must turn in their work the day they return to school. - 9.
 Students who miss school due to excessive absences are not allowed to make up work. - 10.
-As required/permitted by the student's Individual Education Program or 504 Plan. - B. In lieu of the timeline above, assignments for students who are excluded from school by the Arkansas Department of Health during a disease outbreak are to be made up as set forth in Policy 4.57 IMMUNIZATIONS.
+As required/permitted by the student's Individual Education Program or 504 Plan. - B. Work may not be made up for credit for unexcused absences unless the unexcused absences are part of a signed agreement as permitted by Policy 4.7. - C. Work for students serving an out-of-school suspension or expulsion shall be in accordance with the District's programs, measures, or alternative means and methods to continue student engagement and access to education during the student's period of suspension or expulsion, including offering an expelled student an opportunity for enrollment in digital learning courses or other alternative educational courses that result in the receipt of academic credit that is at least equal to credit the expelled student may have received from the District if the student had not been expelled. - D. In lieu of the timeline above, assignments for students who are excluded from school by the Arkansas Department of Health during a disease outbreak are to be made up as set forth in Policy 4.57 IMMUNIZATIONS.